Randomized Gram-Schmidt process with application to GMRES: Stability of randomized Gram-Schmidt process

 According to~\cref{thm:maintheorem1}, the numerical stability of~\cref{alg:RGM} can be ensured by guaranteeing that $\Delta_m$ and $\tilde{\Delta}_m$ are sufficiently small {(along with the $\varepsilon$-embedding property of $\bTheta$)}.
 This can be done by employing a sufficiently accurate backward-stable solver to the least-squares problem in Step 2.
-Below we provide theoretical bounds for $\Delta_m$ and $\tilde{\Delta}_m$ in this case. \begin{theorem} {Consider~\cref{alg:RGM} utilizing QR factorization based on Householder transformation or Givens rotations for computing the solution to the least-squares problem in Step 2. } If $\bTheta$ is {an} $\varepsilon$-embedding for $\bhQ_{m-1}$ and $\bhW$, with $\varepsilon \leq 1/2$, and if
+Below we provide theoretical bounds for $\Delta_m$ and $\tilde{\Delta}_m$ in this case. \begin{theorem} {Consider~\cref{alg:RGM} utilizing QR factorization based on Householder transformation or Givens rotations for computing the solution to the least-squares problem in Step 2. }